bobthecat/ngs_practical/readme.md

 	macs2 callpeak -t sample/sample.BED -c control/control.BED -g mm -n results_p1e-9 -f BED -p 1e-9 --nomodel --shiftsize=100

 You can repeat the previous command to generate different peak at other stringency.
-For example 1e-5
+For example 1e-7, 1e-5 and 1e-3

+	macs2 callpeak -t sample/sample.BED -c control/control.BED -g mm -n results_p1e-7 -f BED -p 1e-7 --nomodel --shiftsize=100
 	macs2 callpeak -t sample/sample.BED -c control/control.BED -g mm -n results_p1e-5 -f BED -p 1e-5 --nomodel --shiftsize=100
+	macs2 callpeak -t sample/sample.BED -c control/control.BED -g mm -n results_p1e-3 -f BED -p 1e-3 --nomodel --shiftsize=100

 You can find the different files already computed for you in the **results** folder.

 ### 4)	Visualization on UCSC

-We will now visualize the sample and control profile as well as the peaks that have been called on the UCSC Genome Browser (**click on the following link**).
+We will now visualize the sample and control profile as well as the peaks that have been called on the UCSC Genome Browser.
+Here for simplifying the practical we prepared a session containing the different experiemnts.

+(**click on the following link**).

 http://genome-euro.ucsc.edu/cgi-bin/hgTracks?db=mm10&hgct_customText=http://lila.results.cscr.cam.ac.uk/david/ngs_practical/tracks

-What we are visualizing are the profiles of both the Oct4 sample and the control as well as the peaks called at two different levels of stringency (1e-5 and 1e-7).
+What we are visualizing are the profiles of both the Oct4 sample and the control as well as the peaks called at two different levels of stringency (1e-3, 1e-5, 1e-7 and 1e-9).

 **[Q] Which level of stringency is the most accurate?**